hx2A/py5website/main/install.rst

     (py5coding) $ conda install -c conda-forge openjdk=11.0.8

 If you prefer you can download and install Java 11 outside of the Anaconda environment.
 There are a lot of tutorials online that will explain how to do this for your computer.
-You don't have to use OpenJDK if you prefer a different provider.
+You don't have to use OpenJDK if you prefer an alternative.
 The only important requirement is that the command ``java -version`` gives the correct result.

 ..
 IMPORTANT::
     It is important that you have Java 11 installed and available in the Anaconda environment because Processing 4 and therefore py5 both depend on it.
 If now or in the future you have the wrong version, you will see an error message stating that code "has been compiled by a more recent version of the Java Runtime."